Skip to Main Content

 QUICK ACTION TIPS

-4. Cover the wound and seek medical attention
+2. Cover the wound and seek medical attention immediately

 Biohazard Sharps